awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 # Using keyrings<a name="choose-keyring"></a>

-The AWS Encryption SDK for C and AWS Encryption SDK for JavaScript use *keyrings* to perform [envelope encryption](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#define-envelope-encryption)\.
-Keyrings generate, encrypt, and decrypt the unique data keys that encrypt your data\.
-Keyrings also define the wrapping keys that are used to encrypt and decrypt the data keys\.
-You can use the keyrings that the AWS Encryption SDK provides or write your own compatible custom keyrings\.
+The AWS Encryption SDK for C, the AWS Encryption SDK for JavaScript, and the AWS Encryption SDK for \.NET use *keyrings* to perform [envelope encryption](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#define-envelope-encryption)\.
+Keyrings generate, encrypt, and decrypt data keys\.
+Keyrings determine the source of the unique data keys that protect each message, and the [wrapping keys](concepts.md#master-key) that encrypt that data key\.
+You specify a keyring when encrypting and the same or a different keyring when decrypting\.
+You can use the keyrings that the SDK provides or write your own compatible custom keyrings\.

 You can use each keyring individually or combine keyrings into a [multi\-keyring](use-multi-keyring.md)\.
 Although most keyrings can generate, encrypt, and decrypt data keys, you might create a keyring that performs only one particular operation, such as a keyring that only generates data keys, and use that keyring in combination with others\.